ottohh/COMP.SE.110/docs/design-document_en.md

 # 8. Use of AI in Project Design and Implementation

 AI was utilized in brainstorming and finding potential APIs.
 It was also used to create the foundation of the documentation.

+In development AI was used to generate DTO classes based on the response json from API call.

+# 9. Self-evaluation
+Project was planned to be implemented in four different parts that will be integrated together as show in general architecture overview.
+Front-end and services that handle the external api calls.
+At this point we have not started the integration yet.
+It seems that splitting the project to four parts has so far been a good choice and we have been able to stick to the plan.
+Splitting the project to four independent parts correspond to quality because every part is developed, tested and maintained separately.